 Concierge with Verandah

-From a Family Oceanview Stateroom with Verandah to Concierge Royal Suite with Verandah, these staterooms are significantly larger (up to 1,000 sqft) and are priced accordingly.
+From a Family Oceanview Stateroom with Verandah to Concierge Royal Suite with Verandah, these staterooms are significantly larger (up to 1,000 sqft) and are priced accordingly (a decent rule of thumb is that you can expect to pay about 2x what a Family Oceanview Stateroom with Veranda would cost).
 You have access to some extra Concierge-level features, such as the Concierge Lounge with happy hours and free cookies, but for the most part, the additional cost is simply for the stateroom’s size.
+Concierge cruisers, though, swear by this level of guest service.
+Stories of the concierge team obtaining hard-to-get items at a moment’s notice, booking impossible-to-get reservations and simply providing over-the-top guest service abound.
+These rooms NEVER seem to be empty, even at the additional cost.

 Once you’ve selected your desired stateroom and click continue, there are a few additional choices you have to make before finalizing your trip.
 First, Disney knows that you may want more than one stateroom, and they give you the option to add another one here.
 Second, there are two dinner seatings each night.
 The first dinner seating is at ~5:45 and the second is at ~8:30.
 You can choose which one you want, but you will have it for the entire cruise.
 I explain more about dining on another page.
 Next, Disney offers air and ground transportation (see my other commentary on using Disney travel to book airlines).

-Lastly, you’ll have the ability to add shore excursions and special requests (including pre-purchasing various things to be delivered to your room), but you can add shore excursions only after you’ve paid for your entire trip.
+Lastly, you’ll have the ability to add shore excursions and special requests (including pre-purchasing various things to be delivered to your room), but you can add shore excursions only after you’ve paid for your entire trip and when you’re about 30 days out from sailing (and depending on your Castaway Club membership status).

 That’s it – you’re booked.
 You had to pay a deposit with the remainder due a certain number of days prior to your cruise.
 You were also told that there was a variable refund policy regarding timing of any cancellations.
 Note these dates on your calendar just in case.
 If you purchased insurance, note also that almost everything other than cancellation for your convenience is covered by the insurance policy (no, I don’t make commission… I was just VERY happy with the insurance and highly recommend it).